mathjax/MathJax-node/README.md

 ### `callback(result, input)`

-MathJax-node returns two objects to the `callback`, a return object and the original configuration object.
+mathjax-node returns two objects to the `callback`, a return object and the original configuration object.

 The result (at most) the following structure: